Hike with Peace of Mind

 - There is a day-by-day itinerary, with a brief overview on the map and also a more detailed summary.

-- Local points of interest are included with an audio description that plays as you approach them.
+- On most routes, local points of interest are included with an audio description that plays as you approach them.

 - Images of your accommodation booking are included, along with luggage transfer details.